Today, I want to share my favorite technique for Lightroom skin tone adjustments when editing portraits.

 In Lightroom, the process of adjusting the skin color takes 10 seconds at most.
 And it is fun.

 As a travel photographer, 99% of my portraits are taken outdoors.
 And because it is not a controlled environment, there are a number of factors that affect the skin color of my subjects.

 The sun is the most obvious factor.
 Plus, reflections of the environment contribute to the color shifts.

 It means that pretty much every portrait I take requires skin tone adjustment.

-Here is the outline of my favorite technique.
+Here is the outline of my 2 favorite techniques.

 1. Manual Lightroom Skin Tone Fix Technique

-This portrait was taken in the middle of the day in the desert with a reflective metal structure very close to the subject.
-As a result, the skin color of the model is shifted toward the red hues.
+This portrait was taken in the middle of the day on the Atlantic coast of Canada with the sun shining high in the sky.
+As a result, the skin color of the model is shifted toward red hues.

 In the Hue section, click on the rounded icon with two arrows pointing up and down.
 When you mouse over the icon you will see the text “Adjust Hue by dragging in the photo“.

 Next, locate the skin area which is properly lit and click on it.

 Without releasing the mouse, start dragging it up or down.

-If you drag mouse too far UP the skin color becomes unnatural yellow.
+If you drag the mouse too far UP the skin color becomes unnatural yellow.
 At the same time, you can see how the values of Red and Orange hues will change.

 And if you drag the mouse down, the skin color tone will be shifted towards red.

-The goal here is to find the right balance between Yellow and Red to achieve the natural skin tone.
+The goal here is to find the right balance between Yellow and Red to achieve a natural skin tone.